Currently Seeking Law Clerks and Undergraduate Interns for Fall 2014

 This internship is unpaid.
 However, students may qualify for academic credit.

 This description is specifically for our Washington, DC office.
-If you would like to volunteer with one of our three pro bono projects, please contact them directly.
+If you would like to volunteer with one of our pro bono projects, please contact them directly.

 Law students and undergraduate interns must show a demonstrated commitment to public interest law and interest in immigration and refugee issues.
 Interns must demonstrate respect and compassion for individuals from diverse backgrounds.
 Proficiency in Spanish or other foreign languages is helpful, but not required.